hellpig/WebSocket-Raspberry-Pi-robot/README.md

 ![screenshotScript](screenshotScript.jpg)

-## Next step: receiving audio for the Pi
+## Next step: receiving audio from the Pi

 To send audio, the Pi needs a USB microphone.
 Luckily, many USB webcams have built-in microphones!